Resume-Projects/Web-Checkers/docs/DesignDoc.md

 Upon selecting a game (by clicking on a player in the lobby), the game calls `GetGameRoute` and starts a game with the other player.
 During the game, the program calls `PostCheckTurnRoute` to see whose turn it is.
 During a players turn, a player can move a piece, and it will call `PostValidateMoveRoute` in order to see if the move is valid.
 If so, the player can either submit the move (`PostSubmitTurnRoute`) or revert their move (`PostBackupMoveRoute`).
 After the move is submitted, the other player gets to take their turn.

 The game ends in one of two ways.

 * The game ends normally ( after a side has their pieces taken. )
 * A player resigns (calls `PostResignGameRoute`)

 In both cases, the player is brought back to the home menu.
 From there, the player can start another game, or log out (`PostSignOutRoute`).
+The player also has the ability to watch replays of past games.

+When a player wants to watch a replay of a game, that player calls `GetReplayGameRoute` to start the replay.
+The player can get the next and previous moves using `PostNextTurnRoute` and `PostPreviousTurnRoute`.
+When a player wants to stop watching a replay, the program calls `GetSpectatorStopWatchingRoute` and brings them to the home page.

+Lastly, A player can also spectate a game.
+When this occurs, the game calls `GetSpectatorGameRoute` and brings the player to an already active game.
+Upon each turn, `PostSpectatorCheckTurnRoute` is called, which update the view of the board.
+When the game ends, the game then calls `GetSpectatorStopWatchingRoute` that redirects the spectator to the homepage.

 ### Application Tier
 <!-- Comment